 Melanie Rowe ’18 '21MBA minored in sociology as an undergraduate but chose to focus on compliance as she completed her MBA in Human Resources because she likes “being involved in the action.”

 “Compliance lets me get involved in every department in the organization,” she said.
 “I get to learn how everything functions, help fix things that aren’t working and ensure that our process and programs are supporting the organization’s sustainability.”

 Rowe said she likes that HR lets her specialize in one aspect of the business but also work at every organizational level.
 “HR interacts with every department at every level of employment,” she said.
 “In other careers, you only really interact with people in your department, doing the same thing the same way every day.
 HR interacts with everyone and every day is a new challenge.”

 Rowe’s future was far less focused when she decided to return to school for a bachelor's in business administration with a concentration in human resources management.
-She said she “only knew I wanted to work with people and solve problems" and knew the program offered a combination of HR and leadership courses.
+She said she “only knew I wanted to work with people and solve problems" and recognized that the program offered a combination of HR and leadership courses.